somerville-neighborhood-council/somervilleneighborhoodcouncil.org/about.md

 ## About the Proposed Council

+### What Is It?

+**The redevelopment that will transform our neighborhood is just beginning.** Residents, business people, and city officials have been working together to plan a Neighborhood Council to influence this transformation.

+[This presentation](https://docs.google.com/presentation/d/1Zg0cbAL8Zn12frl1hJm0Oea_zTw3LIJonKnc3XzIJFM/edit#slide=id.p) provides an overview of the Working Group and the decisons made so far.

+*****

 ### Vision

 Our Vision for Union Square is a thriving, engaged, enjoyable, inclusive, sustainable, diverse urban neighborhood and vibrant commercial center.